apache/spark/docs/sparkr.md

 ##### lapply
 Similar to `lapply` in native R, `spark.lapply` runs a function over a list of elements and distributes the computations with Spark.
 Applies a function in a manner that is similar to `doParallel` or `lapply` to elements of a list.
+The results of all the computations should fit in a single machine.
+If that is not the case they can do something like `df <- createDataFrame(list)` and then use `dapply`
 <div data-lang="r"  markdown="1">
 {% highlight r %}